AdobeDocs/commerce-php/src/pages/developer/components/service-contracts/index.md

   - Services
 ---

-Magento is a modular system that enables third-party developers to customize and overwrite core parts of its framework.
+Adobe Commerce and Magento Open Source are modular systems that enable third-party developers to customize and overwrite core parts of the application framework.
 This flexibility, however, comes at a price.
-Business logic tends to leak across the layers of the Magento system, which manifests as duplicated and inconsistent code.
+Business logic tends to leak across the layers of the system, which manifests as duplicated and inconsistent code.

-Merchants might be reluctant to upgrade Magento because customized extensions that they have purchased might not be compatible with new versions of Magento.
-Also, Magento and third-party developers can find it difficult to track and report the dependencies that customized extensions have on other extensions.
+Merchants might be reluctant to upgrade Adobe Commerce or Magento Open Source because customized extensions that they have purchased might not be compatible with new versions.
+Also, Adobe and third-party developers can find it difficult to track and report the dependencies that customized extensions have on other extensions.

-To address these issues, the Magento system introduces _service contracts_.
+To address these issues, Adobe Commerce and Magento Open Source introduced _service contracts_.

 ## What is a service contract? {#what-is-msc}

 A [service contract](https://glossary.magento.com/service-contract) is a set of [PHP](https://glossary.magento.com/php) interfaces that are defined for a [module](https://glossary.magento.com/module).
 A service contract includes [data interfaces](design-patterns.md#data-interfaces), which preserve data integrity, and [service interfaces](design-patterns.md#service-interfaces), which hide business logic details from service requestors such as controllers, web services, and other modules.

-If developers define data and service interfaces according to a set of [design patterns](design-patterns.md), the result is a well-defined, durable [API](https://glossary.magento.com/api) that other modules and third-party extensions can implement through Magento models and resource models.
+If developers define data and service interfaces according to a set of [design patterns](design-patterns.md), the result is a well-defined, durable [API](https://glossary.magento.com/api) that other modules and third-party extensions can implement through models and resource models.

 ![Service Contracts](../../../_images/msc.jpg)

 ## Service contract benefits {#msc-benefits}

 Service contracts enhance the modularity of Magento.
-They enable Magento and third-party developers to report system dependencies through `composer.json` files and, consequently, guarantee compatibility among Magento versions.
+They enable Adobe and third-party developers to report system dependencies through `composer.json` files and, consequently, guarantee compatibility across versions of Adobe Commerce and Magento Open Source.
 This compatibility ensures that merchants can easily upgrade Magento.
 These contracts ensure a well-defined, durable API that other modules and third-party extensions can implement.
 Also, these contracts make it easy to [configure services as web APIs](../web-api/services.md).

 Data entities are a side benefit of service contracts.